On this page

 - match percentage.

-You may now retrieve the titles you require.
-Each title you select will incur a separate charge, as indicated at the bottom of the search page.
+You may now retrieve the titles you need.
+A separate charge applies to each title you select, as indicated at the bottom of the search screen.

 Formatting the street address